This post may contain affiliate links. Please read our disclosure policy.

 - Whisking constantly, add the milk and cream in a steady stream until well-combined.
 Add the flavoring or extract, and whisk to combine.

-Assemble the bread pudding.
+Assemble the bread pudding

-- Add the milk mixture, pouring it carefully so each piece of bread is moistened.
-Allow the mixture to sit, stirring very occasionally, for at least an hour to allow the bread to begin to soak up the liquid.
+- Allow the mixture to sit, stirring very occasionally, for at least one hour to allow the bread to begin to soak up the liquid.

-- When you’re nearly ready to bake the bread pudding, place an oven-safe pan with at least a 4 cup (32 fluid ounce) capacity on the bottom rack, and fill it with lukewarm tap water.
+- When youโre nearly ready to bake the bread pudding, place an oven-safe pan with at least a 4 cup (32 fluid ounce) capacity on the bottom rack, and fill it with lukewarm tap water.

-- Preheat your oven to 350°F.
+- Preheat your oven to 350ยฐF.

-- Sprinkle the top of the bread pudding evenly with the reserved 2 tablespoons (25 g) granulated sugar, and place the baking dish, covered with only aluminum foil (removing any plastic wrap if refrigerated, covered), and place it on the top rack of the preheated oven.
+- Place the baking dish, covered with only aluminum foil (removing any plastic wrap if refrigerated, covered), and place it on the top rack of the preheated oven.

 - Bake, undisturbed, for 50 minutes.
 Remove the aluminum foil and continue to bake the bread pudding until a sharp knife inserted in the center of the pudding comes out mostly clean and the top is golden brown and the edges caramelized (another 25 to 40 minutes).

-- If the bread is browning too quickly, reduce the oven temperature to 325°F to finish baking.
+- If the bread is browning too quickly, reduce the oven temperature to 325ยฐF to finish baking.
 Remove from the oven and allow the pudding to sit for about 15 minutes before serving warm.

 Oooo!
 I’m so going to adapt this to make the old classic Christmas Morning Wife (Life) Saver.
 Don’t worry, I’ll also make this sweeter one to have with our abundance of apples.